KelpFriesOG/CS344/notes/ch2.md

 - With recursion, **you take path based on the data that is given, the path may make a call to the function from within the function** but with different parameters.

-- Eventually these parameters mut converge on to a base case, in which the method's recursion stops.
+- Eventually these parameters must converge on to a base case, in which the method's recursion stops.

 - Backtracking is also a recursive strategy, meaning that it also involves calling a method from within itself.
 However, the goal is to construct the final solution incrementally.